fenago/puppet-course/quickstart/md/lab_overview.md

 7. Mastering modules
 8. Classes, roles, and profiles
 9. Managing files with templates
+10. Puppet Master and Agent architecture
-10. Managing your Puppet code with Git
+11. Managing your Puppet code with Git

 ### About